johnbywater/quantdsl/README.md

 **`is_double_sided_deltas`**

-Evaluate with either single- or double-sided deltas, with the `is_double_sided_deltas` argument (default `True`).
+Evaluate with either single- or double-sided deltas (default `True`).

 **`path_count`**

-Adjust the accuracy of the simulated random variables by setting the `path_count` (default `20000`).
+Determines the accuracy of the simulated random variables (default `20000`).

 **`perturbation_factor`**

-You can adjust the `perturbation_factor` used to calculate deltas.
+Used to calculate "greeks".
 If the `path_count` is larger, a smaller perturbation factor may give better results.
 The default `perturbation_factor` is `0.01`.

 **`max_dependency_graph_size`**

-You can adjust the limit on the maximum number of nodes the can be compiled from Quant DSL source with the `max_dependency_graph_size` arg of `calc()`.
+Sets the limit on the maximum number of nodes the can be compiled from Quant DSL source with the `max_dependency_graph_size` arg of `calc()`.

 **`timeout`**